omriher/CapTipper/docs/Webserver.rst

 In this way, there is also no concern for any AntiViruses to pop up while messing with the files since they are only stored in CapTippers memory datasets (Described in :doc:`Core`).

-The default Webserver configurations can be found in ``CTCore.py`` in the following variables:
+The default webserver configurations can be found in ``CTCore.py`` in the following variables:

 ::